jarviscanada/jarvis_data_eng_IvanZapanta/README.md

 ## Education
 **Centennial College (2021-2023)**, Software Engineering Technology, Engineering Technology and Applied Science
 - Achieved Honors Distinction
-- GPA: 3.9/4.5

 **University of the Assumption (2013-2019)**, Bachelor of Science in Architecture, Engineering and Architecture

 ## Miscellaneous
-- Arts, Painting, Drawing: Engaged in various artistic endeavors, including acrylic painting, drafting, and mural creation.
+- Engaged in various artistic endeavors, including acrylic painting, drawing, and mural creation.
-- Participant, Centennial College Entrepreneurship Program: Collaborated with team of 3 to develop a mobile app that help schools manage their attendance and communication.
+- Collaborated with a team of three in the Centennial College Entrepreneurship Program to develop a mobile app designed to help schools manage attendance and communication.
-- Volunteer, San Fernando Community: Lead team of 10 volunteers building houses, showcasing leadership and teamwork skills.
+- Led a team in the building residential structures and demonstrating strong leadership and teamwork skills.